 Staying safe around snakes

-Hume is home to the Eastern Brown Snake, Red-bellied Black Snake and the Eastern Tiger Snake.
-Snakes become active in spring through to autumn, and will often seek warm places to sunbake, particularly along waterways, in parks and reserves, and sometimes in backyards with dense shrubs, tree hollows and long grass.
+Hume is home to Eastern Brown, Red-bellied Black, Lowland Copperhead and Eastern Tiger Snakes.
+Snakes are more active in spring through to autumn, and will often seek warm places such as concreted surfaces to sunbake, near houses and infrastructure in parks and reserves.
+Snakes are also commonly seen near waterways and wetlands, in search of food such as frogs and lizards.
 For more information, read the Living with Wildlife - Snakes factsheet(PDF, 2MB).

 What to do if you see a snake in a public area or your property